Russian submarine Severstal: History

 During the 1990s, three of the six boats of the Typhoon class were decommissioned, leaving TK-20, TK-208 (later renamed Dmitry Donskoy), and TK-17 (later renamed Arkhangelsk) in active service.
 In December 1998, the United States announced it will assist Russia in scrapping all six of the Typhoon-class submarines, but, in January 2000, it was reported that three boats will remain in service to test new missiles and maintain the Navy's strategic force structure.
 Also that year, TK-20 received the name Severstal, after the company.
 There was some indication that Severstal and Arkhangelsk would undergo modernization to carry a new ballistic missile, just as Dmitry Donskoy had received around that time, and would stay in active service until 2010–2012.
 The phasing out of the R-39 missile, which the submarine was built to carry, occurred in the early 2000s.
 In 2002, the submarine was reported as having been inactive over the previous two or three years, not going on any missions.
 Severstal was laid up in 2004 and placed in the reserve, along with Arkhangelsk.
 Since then both vessels have been docked in Severodvinsk.
-As of 2019, a technical crew onboard to oversee its basic maintenance.
+As of 2019, a technical crew on board to oversee its basic maintenance.

 In April 2009, Severstal was visited by the head of the Accounts Chamber of Russia, Sergey Stepashin, where he discussed the possibility of bringing both it and Arkhangelsk back into service with the head of the Sevmash shipyard.
 The commander-in-chief of the Russian Navy, Admiral Vladimir Vysotsky, said, in May 2010, that the two Typhoon-class submarines would remain in the Navy until 2019, and that they were looking into their potential modernization.
 In May 2013, sources in the Russian Ministry of Defense claimed that Severstal and Arkhangelsk would be decommissioned and scrapped within six years, citing the high financial cost of modernizing them.
 In March 2015, the head of the Rubin Design Bureau said that both submarines had been decommissioned and will be scrapped at some future date.
 However, in November 2016, a spokesman of the United Shipbuilding Corporation said that a final decision has not been made yet.
 In January 2018, a source in Rosatom said that the company would scrap the decommissioned Severstal and Arkhangelsk after 2020.
 As of 2019, they were waiting to be scrapped, according to head of the Sevmash shipyard.